visgl/deck.gl/docs/developer-guide/testing/testing.md

 ## Using probe.gl BrowserTestDriver

 Helper class primarily intended for automating browser tests from Node.js shell scripts.
-A `RenderTestDriver` starts a Chrome browser instance and a server and opens a page with a URL that loads a script from the server.
-The script that runs in the browser is expected to be using the [`RenderTest`](/docs/api-reference/test-utils/render-test.md) class.
+A `BrowserTestDriver` starts a Chrome browser instance and a server and opens a page with a URL that loads a script from the server.
+The script that runs in the browser is expected to be using the [`SnapshotTestRunner`](/docs/api-reference/test-utils/snapshot-test-runner.md) class.

 For details on how the automation works, see the [probe.gl](https://uber-web.github.io/probe.gl/#/documentation) [`BrowserDriver`](https://uber-web.github.io/probe.gl/#/documentation/api-reference-testing/browserdriver) class.